YoannProfit/Clem-Portfolio/OsDev-Gem/README.md

-## This constitutes an attempt to create a new C Plus Plus hobbyist kernel operating system from scratch !
+## This constitutes an attempt to create a new C++ hobbyist kernel operating system from scratch !

 ### Its name is conceived as "Gem".